 Valanciunas, Grizzlies start fast, defeat Hawks

 It was the second time in a week that the Grizzlies have thumped the Hawks.
-Memphis won the previous meeting 127-88 in Atlanta on March 2.
-Memphis has won four of its last five games and remained in eighth place in the NBA Western Conference.
+Memphis won 127-88 in Atlanta on Monday.
+Memphis has won four of its last five games and remains solidly in eighth place in the Western Conference.
 Atlanta has lost three in a row.

 Memphis is now 7-3 and Atlanta is 2-10 in the second game of a back-to-back.
-Memphis also got 24 points, five rebounds and six assists from Ja Morant and 17 points off the bench from Josh Jackson.
-De'Anthony Melton added 13 and three steals, and Kyle Anderson scored 12 points and five assists.
+Memphis also got 24 points, five rebounds and six assists from Ja Morant, and 17 points off the bench from Josh Jackson.
+De'Anthony Melton added 13 points and three steals, and Kyle Anderson scored 12 points and added five assists.

 Atlanta got leading scorer Trae Young back in the lineup after he missed Friday's game with flu-like symptoms.
-Young, however, wasn't at full strength, played only 29 minutes and was limited to 16 points -- 13 fewer than his season average -- and four assists.
-Atlanta's top scorer was John Collins with 27 points, and he added eight rebounds, Kevin Huerter scored 11 and Jeff Teague, who picked up most of Young's other minutes, chipped in with 10 points.
+Young, however, wasn't at full strength, played only 29 minutes, and was limited to 16 points -- 13 fewer than his season average -- and four assists.
+Atlanta's top scorer was John Collins with 27 points (to go with eight rebounds).
+Kevin Huerter scored 11 and Jeff Teague, who picked up most of Young's other minutes, chipped in with 10 points.

-The Grizzlies took command in the first quarter by using a 20-8 run and later led 38-18, with Valanciunas leading the way.
+The Grizzlies took command in the first quarter by using a 24-4 run en route to a 38-18 lead at the end of the period.
 Memphis led 66-45 at halftime and 93-78 entering the fourth quarter.
 The Hawks return home on Monday to begin a three-game homestand against the Charlotte Hornets.
 Memphis plays again at home on Tuesday against the Orlando Magic before starting a three-game road trip.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)